sjoerdvankreel/firefly-synth-2/static/Manual.md

 Overtones mode allows to explicitly specify the number of sines generated.<br/>
 Bandwidth mode allows to specify a range between base frequency only (0%) or all the way up to Nyquist/half-sample-rate (100%).

+#### FM section

+This is a dedicated FM-generator with 3 operators and a 3x3 matrix with unit delay on the feedback path.